Restated Bylaws of the

 The annual meeting of members shall be held on the third Thursday of April each year, unless the board of directors fixes another date and so notifies the members as provided in Section 4 of this Article V. If the scheduled date falls upon a legal holiday, the meeting shall be held the next business day.

 SECTION 3.
-SPECIAL MEETING
+SPECIAL MEETING OF MEMBERS

 - Removing a director without cause;